Common NH & MA Home Inspection FAQ's

-Since 1983, our inspector has inspected hundreds of mobile homes and is very knowledgeable and qualified.
+Since 1983, we've inspected hundreds of mobile homes and are very knowledgeable and qualified.

 Our inspector checks the whole exterior of the structure.
 We generally, remove the skirt, get underneath the mobile home and inspect the systems and components in the crawl space, if it is accessible.
 All interior and exterior components are thoroughly inspected.

 18. What is the difference between local code or town inspections and a home inspection?